 The cargo bay scene would be part live-action and part matte painting.

-Matte paintings are begun by filming a plate; a shot of live action scene in which elements, too expensive to build, are needed.
-What Andrew Probert was required to do was get a frame of plate film and have it printed at a predetermined size.
+Matte paintings are begun by filming a plate; a shot of live-action scene in which elements, too expensive to build, are needed.
+What Andrew Probert needed to do was get a frame of plate film and have it printed at a predetermined size.

-“Part of this frame,” he said, “required for the live action element would be cut out and pasted to a piece of illustration board.”
+“Part of this frame,” he explained, “required for the live-action element to be cut out and pasted to a piece of illustration board.”
 The remaining blank board, intended to be the matte, would then be painted around that piece, blending the two together.

 Following a discussion with Douglas Trumbull — who had by then taken over visual effects from Robert Abel and Associates — about how the cargo pods would get in and out of the deck, Probert produced an elevation sketch of the Enterprise engineering section.
 He presented the sketch to Trumbull as a solution to the problem and Trumbull approved.